A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Introduction

 In spite of the large number of quasars confirmed by their spectra, the number of quasars is far from enough for the establishment of a high-precision celestial reference frame.
-Based on the unique characteristics of the AGN in the mid-infrared band \citep{lacy2004obscured,richards2006spectral}, the mid-infrared color criteria selections have been proven to be very effective \citep{mateos2012using,stern2012mid,secrest2015identification,assef2018wise}.
+Based on the excess emission of the AGN in the mid-infrared band \citep{lacy2004obscured,richards2006spectral}, the mid-infrared color criteria selections have been proven to be very effective \citep{mateos2012using,stern2012mid,secrest2015identification,assef2018wise}.
 With mid-infrared data release from the Wide-field Infrared Survey Explorer (WISE, \citealt{wright2010wide}), \citet{secrest2015identification} selected about 1.4 million AGN candidates (MirAGN), which contribute the majority of the quasars used to define the $Gaia$-Celestial Reference Frame in $Gaia$ Data Release 2 (DR2) \citep{lindegren2018gaia,mignard2018gaia}.
 Using only photometric and astrometric data, \citet{bailer2019quasar} constructed a supervised classifier based on Gaussian Mixture Models to probabilistically classify extragalactic objects in $Gaia$ DR2, in which 690,000 quasars and 110,000 galaxies candidates are identified.

-Gaia Early Data Release 3 (EDR3) \citep{lindegren2021gaia} provides provisional astrometric and photometric data for more than 1.8 billion sources based on the observations made by $Gaia$.
-To enlarge the number of quasars, together with the MirAGN catalog, there are 17 external quasar or AGN catalogs were cross-matched with $Gaia$ EDR3.
-These catalogs include spectra confirmed quasars, such as quasars from 2QZ \citep{croom20042df}, Roma-BZCAT release 5 \citep{massaro20155th}, R90 \citep{assef2018wise}, the WISE color-selected AGN catalog \citep{secrest2015identification} and SDSS DR14Q \citep{paris2018sloan}.
-Machined learning methods also identified lots of quasars candidates, such as $Gaia$-unwise \citep{shu2019catalogues}.
+$Gaia$ Early Data Release 3 (EDR3) \citep{lindegren2021gaia} provides provisional astrometric and photometric data for more than 1.8 billion sources based on the observations made by $Gaia$.
+To enlarge the number of quasars, together with the MirAGN catalog, 17 external quasar or AGN catalogs were cross-matched with $Gaia$ EDR3.
+These catalogs include both spectroscopically confirmed quasars and quasar candidates, such as quasars from 2QZ \citep{croom20042df}, Roma-BZCAT release 5 \citep{massaro20155th}, R90 \citep{assef2018wise}, the WISE color-selected AGN catalog \citep{secrest2015identification} and SDSS DR14Q \citep{paris2018sloan}.
+Machine learning methods also identified lots of quasar candidates, such as $Gaia$-unwise \citep{shu2019catalogues}.
 These quasar-like objects, 1,614,173 objects in total, are available in the $Gaia$ Archive as the table $agn\_cross\_id$ (hereafter EDR3\_AGN catalog) \citep{lindegren2021gaia}.